pysel/dolev-strong/README.md

 ## How big `f` can be?

-In the said assumptions, for `f` can be arbitrarily large.
-Even if 2 nodes run the protocol honestly, no matter how big `f` is, honest nodes will stay in sync with one another.
+Under said assumptions, `f` can be arbitrarily large.
+Even if 2 nodes run the protocol honestly, no matter how big `f` is, honest nodes will always stay in sync with one another.